wp-plugins/wp-greet/readme.txt

 Features:

-   + uses nextGenGallery for maintainig the greeting card picturea
+   + uses nextGenGallery for maintainig the greeting card picture
    + storing statistics about the sent greeting cards
    + adding your own css
    + control who can send cards